scvannost/randompy/README.md

 Random Python snippets that I write

 ## Items
+### pyFramework.py
+Provide Entity Framework-like interfaces with MySQL databases.
+#### usermgr.py
+A user management system for use with pyFramework

 ### DataFrameN.py

 Extends/Hybridizes `np.ndarray` and `pd.DataFrame` for an arbitrary number of dimensions.